Bachelor Degree Programs

 Bachelor Degree Requirements

-• a minimum of 128 credit hours, including at least 48 credit hours in courses numbered 300 or above
+• minimum of 48 semester credit hours in courses numbered 300 or above

 Magis Common Core Curriculum